Which Test Is Best For You? ACT or SAT?

-- Provide some geometry formulas for math section.
+- Provides some geometry formulas for math section.

-- There are some questions in both math sections (with and without calculator) where a student has to generate and enter the response (not multiple choice).
+- There are some questions in both math sections (with and without calculator) where you have to generate and enter the response (not multiple choice).

 - There are more word problem-solving questions in math.

 - There are multiple-choice questions about the US constitution and history with which Canadian students might have less familiarity.

 Test Information Release (TIR): Students can order the TIR during registration or any time up to five days after the test administration, after which they will receive a copy of the test answers for review after they receive their scores.
 The TIR costs $20, and there are additional charges to receive a photocopy of the answer sheet or essay, if applicable.
 The ACT only offers the TIR service in December, April, and June, so students should take advantage of it when can, as it can be a very helpful resource for understanding their scores.
 For more information, visit the ACT’s TIR page here.

 For further information and sample questions for the SAT and ACT, please refer to their websites: